Invarion/invarion-docs/docs/rapidpath/object-properties-and-transformations/control-points-and-snapping.md

 This is useful when needing to draw delineation devices or a work area along a curved geometry.

-To being drawing along a geometry, simply left click your device along the red geometry where you want the device to begin.
+To being drawing along a geometry, simply **Left click** your device along the red geometry where you want the device to begin.
 The tool will then follow the curve you draw out, as seen in Figure 5.11 below.

 ![Geometry_snapping](./assets/Geometry_snapping.png)